SeanMooney/ci-images/README.md

 ## Automated Builds

-Images are automatically built and pushed to GitHub Container Registry when changes are pushed to the `main` branch via GitHub Actions.
+Images are automatically built and pushed to GitHub Container Registry when changes are pushed to the `master` branch via GitHub Actions.

-See `.github/workflows/build-and-push.yml` for the workflow configuration.
+**Build Triggers:**
+- Changes to `ubuntu-24.04/**` → builds Ubuntu 24.04 image
+- Changes to `debian-13/**` → builds Debian 13 image
+- Changes to `.github/workflows/build-and-push.yml` → triggers all builds

 ## License